Velythyl/duckietown-internship-progress/README.md

 5/12/2020 finished tp3 autograder, tp5 autograder
 5/13/2020 back on duckietown baybee!
 Figured out the `unkown runtime: nvidia` bug.
 Latest docker version completely ignores docker-compose.yml `version` tag, and thus the `runtime` flag is unkown, because it thinks it's using 3.x, apparently.
 5/14/2020 First time seeing a result!!!
 I call it brakedancing: the car just spins in circles without moving 10/10.
 Jokes asides, it's great seeing something for the first time
-5/15/2020 Fixed the bug with the tanh vs sigm - but now the car still turns, just not as fast 5/16/2020 Figured out that there was a bug in one of the wrappers - it was for the old duckietown-gym API, I removed the part that multiplied the left component of the action by 0.8
+5/15/2020 Fixed the bug with the tanh vs sigm - but now the car still turns, just not as fast
+5/16/2020 Figured out that there was a bug in one of the wrappers - it was for the old duckietown-gym API, I removed the part that multiplied the left component of the action by 0.8
 5/17/2020 Worked on grading
-5/18/2020 Worked on grading
+5/18/2020 Worked on grading.
+5/19/2020 Worked on grading.
+Also, started RL brushup: watched video series